 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

-In August 2015, FASB issued ASU 2015-14 which deferred the effective date of Update 2014-09 to annual reporting periods beginning after December 15, 2018.
-Early application is permitted only as of annual reporting periods beginning after December 15, 2016.
-The Company is evaluating the effect of the adoption of this standard.
+In August 2015, FASB issued ASU 2015-14 which deferred the effective date of Update 2014-09 to annual reporting periods beginning after December 15, 2018 and interim reporting periods within annual reporting periods beginning after December 15, 2019.
+Early application is permitted as of annual reporting periods beginning after December 15, 2016 including interim reporting periods within that reporting period.
+The Company is currently evaluating the effect of the amendments but it does not anticipate a material impact of its financial statements.
+The Company expects to use the modified retrospective adoption method.